artsy/palette-figma/README.md

 ## Things to watch out for

-### You can run a plugin on a file that you have edit access to
+### You can only run a plugin on a file to which you have "edit" rights

 So if you're looking at a design shared by someone, and you only have view access, you won't be able to run this or any other plugins.
 This seems likely a result of the fact that plugins have access to edit the current file.